-Patients who receive VISUDYNE will become temporarily photosensitive after the infusion.
-Patients should wear a wrist band to remind them to avoid direct sunlight for 5 days.
-During that period, patients should avoid exposure of unprotected skin, eyes or other body organs to direct sunlight or bright indoor light.
+Advise patients who receive VISUDYNE that they will become temporarily photosensitive after the infusion.
+Patients should be advised to wear a wrist band to remind them to avoid direct sunlight for 5 days.
+During that period, patients should be advised to avoid exposure of unprotected skin, eyes or other body organs to direct sunlight or bright indoor light.
 Sources of bright light include, but are not limited to, tanning salons, bright halogen lighting and high power lighting used in surgical operating rooms or dental offices.
 Prolonged exposure to light from light-emitting medical devices such as pulse oximeters should also be avoided for 5 days following VISUDYNE administration.

-Patients should not stay in the dark and should be encouraged to expose their skin to ambient indoor light, as it will help inactivate the drug in the skin through a process called photobleaching.
+Patients should be advised to not stay in the dark and should be encouraged to expose their skin to ambient indoor light, as it will help inactivate the drug in the skin through a process called photobleaching.

-Following Visudyne treatment, patients may develop visual disturbances such as abnormal vision, vision decrease, or visual field defects that may interfere with their ability to drive or use machines.
-Patients should not drive or use machines as long as these symptoms persist.
+Following VISUDYNE treatment, patients should be advised that they may develop visual disturbances such as abnormal vision, vision decrease, or visual field defects that may interfere with their ability to drive or use machines.
+Patients should be advised to not drive or use machines as long as these symptoms persist.